 We currently have 15 directors and that number may be altered from time to time by a resolution adopted by our board of directors.
 However, our articles of incorporation provide for a minimum of five and a maximum of 20 directors.

 The following individuals comprise our board of directors.
-These individuals will hold office until our annual meeting on May 8, 2002, where they are all expected to be re-elected.
+These individuals will hold office until our next annual meeting, which is expected to be held in 2003.